RELEASE

 Scalable operations aren't "one-size-fits-all."
 They're architected for evolution without disruption.

-Systems must absorb complexity without eroding execution.
+Your systems must absorb complexity without eroding execution quality.

-5. System Design is Treated as an Ongoing Operational Discipline
+5. System design is treated as an ongoing operational discipline

 • Regular system audits for gaps, inefficiencies, and technical debt